-The Zambezi River forms the border between four nations and therefore is vulnerable to international smuggling gangs and therfore ivory poaching is a problem in this area.
-However, due to on-going crop-raiding problems and potential to make money in this low income area, ivory poachers are often supported by local people.
+The Zambezi River forms the border between four nations and therefore is vulnerable to international smuggling gangs and therefore ivory poaching is a problem in this area.
+However, due to on-going crop-raiding problems and potential to make money in this low-income area, ivory poachers are often supported by local people.

 VisionWild were requested to develop a new 5-year strategy with the organisations board and involve local stakeholders at the information gathering stage.
 I travelled to Zambia to lead and facilitate a weeklong series of workshops involving local stakeholders.